01max/effilab-test-ruby/README.md

 ### Our expectations
 - The given code already meet the specifications, but it could be greatly improved in many ways
 - You need to refactor `main.rb`
   - It should be easier to understand and maintain
   - You can create as many classes, modules and files as needed
   - Keep in mind we'll want to add some new functionalities, change the output, use another Adwords service, etc.
 - You need to setup and provide a test suite using RSpec 3
 - There are many possibilities for code optimization and performance improvements so do your best

-- **Your will present us your work and should justify your choices**
+**You will present us your work and should justify your choices**

 ### What do we look at ?
 - The quality of your code
 - The quality of your commits
 - _One commit_ repository won't be accepted
 - Technical choices

 ### How to start ?
 - Run `sh ./run.sh` to setup `adwords_api.yml`.
 - With the documentation we provided you, set the following values:
   - `oauth2_client_id`
   - `oauth2_client_secret`
   - `developer_token`
   - `client_customer_id`
 - Run `sh ./run.sh`.
 It should successfully run.
 - Start to work on it.
 - Once you're done, send us a mail with the link.

 ## Ressources
 - Adwords URL: https://adwords.google.com